AbdullahEmad22/realtime-data-engineering-project/README.md

 - **Purpose:** Performs structured streaming & transformation.
 - **What It Does:**
   - Reads real-time data from Kafka topics.
-  - Parses and transforms raw JSON/Avro data into a structured format.
+  - Parses and transforms raw JSON data into a structured format.
   - Pushes cleaned/structured data to Cassandra.

 ![Spark Streaming](docs/spark_streaming.png)